 In very broad terms, I teach you how to send those safety signals to your body through reducing your toxic burden, supporting your stress response, and supporting your gut with nutrition and targeted supplements.

 This works for every person with autoimmune thyroid disease—regardless of the root cause—to get you on the right path.
 The second section of the book is focused on advanced protocols.
 Over the years, I’ve learned about many different root causes such as infections, toxins, and traumatic stressors.
 The advanced protocols section provides you with assessments to help you determine your root causes and gives you actionable protocols for each root cause, such as my post on H. pylori.

 I wrote Hashimoto’s Protocol because I want to empower people with information, so they can stand up for their own health and do what’s best for them, despite what the conventional medical paradigm says.
-I’m excited to announce that Hashimoto’s Protocol is now available for preorder on Amazon for a 30% discount*.
-I don’t know how long this will last, so be sure to preorder your copy while this special is active.
 I’d love your support in getting the important message out on how to overcome Hashimoto’s.

 In the meantime, here are some things you can do to make your body feel safe today:

 Treat your body like your cherished temple.
 Be nice to it.
 Feed it nutritious foods when it’s hungry.
 Don’t skip meals.
 Don’t subject it to unnecessary stresses like working all day instead of playing or resting.
 Sleep when you’re tired.
 Don’t cover it up with harsh makeup and skin creams.
 Don’t silence its subtle signals.
 Stop forcing it to have more caffeine when you’re tired.
 Let it rest.
 Don’t drench it in antacids when it’s trying to tell you a food you’re eating is not working.
 Listen to it and care for it like you would care for a dear friend, pet, or child.